Lago Ranco, Chile: History

 Ranco Lake Basin was inhabited since ancient times by indigenous people belonging to Huilliche "people of the south", which was characterized by a more peaceful than that of the Mapuche.
-Although this was not the norm, as demonstrated in the great rebellion led by toqui Pelantaru in 1599 and that meant the destruction and abandonment of cities and fountains built by the Spanish conquistadors south of the Bío-Bío.
+However, this was not the norm, as demonstrated in the great rebellion led by toqui Pelantaru in 1599.
+That meant the destruction and abandonment of cities and fountains built by the Spanish conquistadors south of the Bío-Bío.

-But most of the life of the Huilliche communities in the area, spent a relatively quiet in close contact with the natural environment that gave them their livelihood: the gathering, hunting, fishing, livestock and incipient agriculture, were the activities that allowed him to maintain their sedentary lifestyle and the development of certain cultural expressions.
+Most of the life of the Huilliche communities in the area was spent in quiet, close contact with the natural environment that gave them their livelihood.
+Gathering, hunting, fishing, livestock, and incipient agriculture were the activities that allowed them to maintain their sedentary lifestyle and the development of certain cultural expressions.

-During the colonial period this picture changed little, remaining outside the territories of the colonization process, only rarely are noticed some attempts to integrate this area to civilized life, for example, through missionary work of the Jesuits from the fortifications of Quinchilca in the north, and San José de Alcudia, on the south, on the banks of the river Well, west of the lake.
+During the colonial period, there was little change as it remained outside the territories of the colonization process Only occasional attempts were made to integrate this area into civilized life, such as through the missionary work of the Jesuits from the fortifications of Quinchilca in the north and San José de Alcudia in the south, situated on the banks of the river Well to the west of the lake.

-The geographical setting in which they lived Huilliches communities in our area were Maihue lacustrine basins and Ranco, both lakes located in the pre-Andean area and connected by the river Calcurrupe.

-In this geographical setting that had its genesis in the last glacial period, the Quaternary-lived the early inhabitants of this place, and each sector was taking a name that identifies you to present: Maihue, Curriñe, Chabranco, hueinahue and Rupumeica, Cars in Maihue sector.
-TRINGL, Ranco, Huapi, Calcurrupe, Llifén, Illahuapi, Pocuro, Riñinahue, Pitreño, Ilihue, Quillaico, Ignatieff, Pitriuco in the area of Lago Ranco.
+The Huilliche communities in the area lived in the geographical setting of the Maihue and Ranco lacustrine basins, both lakes situated in the pre-Andean region and connected by the Calcurrupe River.
+This geographical landscape, which originated in the last glacial period, was inhabited by the early settlers of the Quaternary era.
+Each sector of this region was given a name that is still used today, such as Maihue, Curriñe, Chabranco, Hueinahue, and Rupumeica in the Maihue sector, and TRINGL, Ranco, Huapi, Calcurrupe, Llifén, Illahuapi, Pocuro, Riñinahue, Pitreño, Ilihue, Quillaico, Ignatieff, and Pitriuco in the Lago Ranco area.